Senior lecturer

-Senior lecturer is an academic rank.
-In the United Kingdom, Ireland, New Zealand, Australia, Switzerland, and Israel senior lecturer is a faculty position at a university or similar institution.
-The position is tenured (in systems with this concept) and is roughly equivalent to an associate professor in the North American system.
+Senior lecturer is an academic rank in countries including the United Kingdom, Ireland, New Zealand, Australia, Switzerland, Germany, Israel and Sri Lanka.
+It is a faculty position at a university or similar institution, which is tenured (in systems with this concept) and is roughly equivalent to an associate professor in the North American system.

 Overview

 Especially in research-intensive universities, lecturers lead research groups and supervise research students, as well as teach.
 After a number of years, lecturers might be promoted to senior lecturers with increasing research, leadership, and administrative responsibilities.
-In most research-intensive universities (such as those that are part of the Russell Group and 1994 Group), a senior lecturer position is between a lecturer and a reader, with a strong focus on research.
+In most research-intensive universities in the United Kingdom (such as those that are part of the Russell Group and 1994 Group), a senior lecturer position is between a lecturer and a reader, with a strong focus on research.
 At the same time, in some universities (for instance, University of Leeds), the rank of reader is no longer used for new appointments.
 A senior lecturer position can be a parallel position to reader in other universities.
 In some universities (notably post-1992 UK universities and former polytechnics), the senior lecturer and reader ranks denote different responsibilities, with the former being more teaching-focused and the latter being more research-focused.
 Senior lecturers can progress to either a reader or a professor position.

 Commonwealth and European usage

-In most UK, New Zealand, Australian, Swiss and Israeli universities, senior lecturer (Oberassistent or Akademischer Rat in German or Chargé de cours in French) is roughly equivalent to the level of "associate professor" in North American universities, and "lecturer" is roughly equivalent to the North American "assistant professor".
+In most UK, New Zealand, Australian, Swiss and Israeli universities, there are ranks equivalent to senior lecturer (Oberassistent or Akademischer Oberrat in German, Chargé de cours in French, or מרצה בכיר in Hebrew), all being roughly comparable to the level of "associate professor" in North American universities, and "lecturer" is roughly equivalent to the North American "assistant professor".
+The ranks Lecturer and Senior Lecturer (without a translation into German) are also increasingly being adopted by universities in Germany and the German-speaking part of Switzerland.
+It is used for some members of academic staff with permanent positions.

 Some British universities (for instance, Nottingham and Warwick) have recently decided to adopt the North American ranks of assistant and associate professor instead of lecturer and senior lecturer/reader.
 Some UK universities (for example, Plymouth University) use the rank of associate professor to denote the rank between a lecturer and a professor, but qualify it with 'senior lecturer' or 'reader' in the title, for example: Associate Professor (Senior Lecturer).